danftang/SpaceTimeOS/README.md

     Ping *alice = new Ping({0,0,0,0});
     Ping *bob   = new Ping({0,0,0,1});

-    alice->channelToOther = ChannelWriter(*alice, *bob);
+    alice->channelToOther = Channel(*alice, *bob);
-    bob->channelToOther   = ChannelWriter(*bob, *alice);
+    bob->channelToOther   = Channel(*bob, *alice);

     alice->ping();

     MySimulation::start(100);
 ```

 Here we create two agents, Alice and Bob, at given positions in spacetime (we don't specify velocity, so they both take on the velocity of the default reference frame).
-Next, we create new channels to connect Alice and Bob using `ChannelWriter(<source>,<target>)` and initiate the exchange by calling the `ping()` method on Alice.
+Next, we create new channels to connect Alice and Bob using `Channel(<source>,<target>)` and initiate the exchange by calling the `ping()` method on Alice.
 This emits an initial lambda, which will be delivered to Bob when we start the simulation.
 To do that we call `MySimulation::start(...)` with the time (in the laboratory frame) that the simulation should end.
 Each agent is deleted when it reaches the end of the simulation, so although we don't explicitly see the deletion, there is no memory leakage (the user can define a different behaviour at the boundary by specifying a different boundary type in the simulation).

 The whole program can be found in [`main.cpp`](src/main.cpp) in this repository.